fpco/safe-exceptions/README.md

 * By our standards of recoverable vs non-recoverable, these exceptions certainly fall into the recoverable category.
-Unlike an intentional kill signal from another thread or the user (via Ctrl-C), we would like to be able to detect the we entered a deadlock condition and do something intelligent in an application.
+Unlike an intentional kill signal from another thread or the user (via Ctrl-C), we would like to be able to detect that we entered a deadlock condition and do something intelligent in an application.

 ## Possible future changes